 Dedicated employability support

 The University provides personalised and specialist career advice via our Employability Team.
-The School also has a dedicated career consultant, who will offer support unique to you and your studies throughout your time at NTU.
 Our tailored advice can help you plan the steps you need to take to maximise your potential.

 This course does not currently offer placements.